-How much can I contribute?
+How can I contribute?

-For the 2019 and 2020 tax years, you can contribute the lesser of $6,000 (or $7,000 if you’re age 50 or older by the end of the year) or your taxable compensation for the year.
+For the 2020 and 2021 tax years, you can contribute the lesser of $6,000 (or $7,000 if you’re age 50 or older by the end of the year) or your taxable compensation for the year.
 This is the maximum amount you can contribute across all your traditional and Roth IRAs.
 Note that Roth contributions may be limited if your earnings exceed certain limits.
 See below for details.

 Can my spouse contribute?

 Even if your spouse doesn’t work, he or she can contribute to an IRA if you’re a wage-earner.
 But there are limitations.

 Again, you can’t contribute more than you make in taxable compensation.
 But if you make over $12,000 (or $14,000 if you both are 50 or over), you may be able to contribute the full amount for each of you to a traditional IRA.
 In other words, for those under 50, that would come to $6,000 per spouse for a total of $12,000 for 2020 and 2021.

 However, keep in mind that you can’t contribute the maximum to a traditional IRA and still contribute to a Roth IRA.
 If you and your spouse contribute the maximum of $12,000 (or $14,000 if you both are age 50 or over) to traditional IRAs, you would not be able to contribute to a Roth IRA during the same tax year.